porcupinenick/porcupinenick.github.io/_posts/2020-08-24-clamav-post.md

 #Example
 ```

+## Running ClamAV (How do I use ClamAV after installing it):
-4. Go back to the Terminal application and run 'freshclam'
+1. Run 'freshclam' in the Terminal application
 ```javascript
 $ freshclam
 ```